It’s summer! Hopefully you are loaded up on sunscreen and bug spray because the sun and bugs are also celebrating vacation season.

 Is bug spray safe?

-When applying bug spray in accordance with their labels, bug repellents are not only safe but recommended.
+Bug sprays are safe but only when you apply them in accordance with their labels.
 Do not use any bug repellent that has not been approved by the EPA.

 Are there natural bug repellents?